Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: Preliminaries

-Throughout this subsection, let $\pi$ be a unitary cuspidal automorphic representation of $\GL_n(\A_\Q)$.
-Then $\pi$ has an irreducible unitary generic local component at each place $v$ (which could be $\infty$ or a prime $p < \infty$), finitely many of which may be ramified.
+The representation $\pi$ has an irreducible unitary generic local component $\pi_v$ at each place $v$ (which could be $\infty$ or a prime $p$), finitely many of which may be ramified.
 At all places, ramified or not, the local factors $L_v(s, \pi)$ are of the form

 To bring the finite and infinite places on an equal footing, for $v = p < \infty$ we denote